 Workforce Investment Act (WIA) are federal funds received for training and employment programs for underemployed and economically disadvantaged citizens.
-The 2011 budget amount shows only the estimated revenues to be received from the State.
+The 2012 budget amount shows only the estimated revenues to be received from the State.
 Conservative budgeting requires the County to not budget carryover dollars until approved by the State.
 However, the County typically receives additional grants during the year in addition to the carryover dollars from the previous years.
-Beginning in 2008, revenue is increasing due to federal stimulus dollars the County has received/expects to receive, and these dollars continue in 2010 and 2011.
-Once the federal initiatives end, Intergovernmental revenue in these funds is expected to decrease.
+Beginning in 2008, revenue is increasing due to federal stimulus dollars the County has received.
+The 2012 budget does not include any stimulus dollars.